ibm-cloud-docs/vpc/about-contract.md

    {: caption="Encryption certificate expiry dates and image deprecation/ obsolete dates" caption-side="bottom"}

    **Note:**

    * Deprecated: You can use the image to create an instance from the IBM Cloud CLI.
-Using the deprecated status can discourage the use of the image before its status is changed to obsolete.
+When an image enters a deprecated state, it is important to note that newer versions are available.
+Users are encouraged to plan and upgrade to the latest supported image before the deprecated image becomes obsolete.
    * Obsolete: You cannot use the image to create an instance.
 If you try to use an obsolete image to create an instance, you receive a message that states that you cannot use the image to create an instance.
    * Always download the encryption certs corresponding to the image and encrypt the contracts.